apurb-coder/yt-video-api/Readme.md

 -------------
 ## Features

-1. If the video name contains unwanted special characters, it removes them because special characters can interfere with ffmpeg's functionality.

-2. Can download YouTube videos in the highest possible quality to the lowest possible quality.
+1. Can download YouTube videos in the highest possible quality to the lowest possible quality.

-3. YouTube allows us to download 2160p video without audio.
+2. YouTube allows us to download 2160p video without audio.
 Still, in case the downloaded 2160p video has audio, the API combines the video (without audio) and audio separately using ffmpeg.

-4. Similarly, YouTube allows us to download 1080p video without audio.
+3. Similarly, YouTube allows us to download 1080p video without audio.
 If the downloaded 1080p video has audio, the API combines the video (without audio) and audio separately using ffmpeg.

 ## Note